spdx/spdx-3-model/README.md

 #### Dataset

-The Dataset profile describes a dataset's core aspects (type, size, collection method) and its preparation for AI use (preprocessing, noise handling, data quality and privacy considerations like bias and anonymization).
+The Dataset profile describes a dataset's core aspects (type, size, collection method), its access method, and its preparation for further use (preprocessing, noise handling, data quality and privacy considerations like bias and anonymization).

 #### Licensing